joao-mc/playground-qk2mcm5q/lessons/lesson8.md

 - If the first object should be placed _before_ the second object in the sorted array, it will return a negative integer.
 - If the first object should be placed _after_ the second object in the sorted array, it will return a positive integer.

-We'll define two compartors in this example to pass to `qsort` so that the student array can be sorted as we wish.
+We'll define two comparators in this example to pass to `qsort` so that the student array can be sorted as we wish.

 ## Sort by passing year